Pictures

 Pictures as a recurring image of the speaker's act of imagining, projecting, or conjuring - the verb sense of picture that summons an image into the mind rather than recording one onto paper.
 In Taylor's writing the picture-as-mental-act register typically marks the speaker's interior life: she pictures herself with someone, pictures them with someone else, paints pictures in the sky, or asks the listener to picture her in a particular role.
 The image's force lies in the speaker's authorship of the vision - what is summoned by the mind's eye rather than what was caught by a camera.

-Pictures carries the charge of imaginative projection: a mental image the speaker conjures rather than receives.
-The motif most often surfaces around three moves: the longed-for scene (a future imagined, the lover imagined elsewhere), the feared scene (the betrayal imagined, the rival imagined), and the self-as-image (picture me as X) in which the speaker stages herself for another's perception.
-Where Photographs marks the relationship's residue made visible, Pictures marks the relationship still being imagined into being - the work the speaker's mind is doing to fill in what cannot be seen directly.
+The picture here is something the speaker conjures rather than something she keeps: an image summoned by the mind's eye, not caught by a camera.
+It surfaces around three moves.
+There is the longed-for scene, a future imagined or the lover imagined elsewhere; the feared scene, the betrayal or the rival pictured before it happens; and the self-as-image, picture me as X, in which the speaker stages herself for another's perception.
+Where Photographs marks the relationship's residue made visible, Pictures marks the relationship still being imagined into being, the work the speaker's mind does to fill in what cannot be seen directly.

 “And I can picture it after all these days”